Wint3rmute/ReqSnake/docs/REQ-PARSER.md

 > REQ-PARSER-0
 >
-> A valid requirement is a blockquote with unique requirement ID as the first line in the form of "<STRING>-<NUMBER>", requirement description as a second line and additional fields as lines below.
+> A valid requirement is a blockquote with unique requirement ID as the first line in the form of `STRING-NUMBER`, requirement description as a second line and additional fields as lines below.
 >
 > critical
 >
 > child-of: REQ-PARSER-1

+> REQ-PARSER-1
+>
+> The Markdown parser shall extract requirements from Markdown blockquotes compliant with the specified format.
+>
+> child-of: REQ-CORE-1
+>
+> critical

 > REQ-PARSER-2
+>
 > The parser shall raise an error if a requirement ID is duplicated in the scanned files.
+>
-> child-of: REQ-CORE-2
+> child-of: REQ-PARSER-0

 > REQ-PARSER-3
 > The parser shall support the 'critical', 'child', and 'completed' attributes in the blockquote format.